Cornet History, Family Crest & Coats of Arms

 The surname Cornet was first found in Cumberland at Corney, a parish, in the union of Bootle, Allerdale ward above Derwent.

 "The surface is boldly varied, and the scenery in many parts strikingly picturesque; the higher grounds command diversified prospects, and from Corney Hall is an exceedingly fine view of the sea and numerous interesting objects.
 On the lands of the Hall are several veins of iron-ore of very rich quality, but of limited depth, which were wrought to some extent about 80 years since."

 The first records of the family were found in this area.
 Robert Cornay held estates at Low Hall, Yorkshire in 1301.
 The Lay Subsidy Rolls of 1332 listed Robert de Cornay, Lancashire; and Roger de Cornay, Lancashire.

-Important Dates for the Cornet family
+Early History of the Cornet family

 This web page shows only a small excerpt of our Cornet research.
 Another 146 words (10 lines of text) covering the years 1332, 1510, 1600, 1480, 1557, 1455 and 1487 are included under the topic Early Cornet History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Corne, Corney, Cornie, Cornay, Cornhay, Cawney, Cawny, Corn, Cornah, Cornall and many more.

 Early Notables of the Cornet family (pre 1700)